gunnarx/vehicle_service_catalog/TERMS.md

 - An Interface name is not itself a Namespace but its contents must be defined within a Namespace.
 - All Methods defined or referred to by an Interface are required to be within the same Namespace, i.e. it is not possible to build an Interface by referring to Methods that have been defined in different Namespaces.

+## Service
+- (General) A service is a software functionality or set of functionalities that can be activated by a client.
+A key characteristic of a service in support of SOA is that it fulfils a fairly specific and limited purpose, as long as it also has low coupling to other services and strives to provide a useful function also if used independently from other services.
+- (VSC) A VSC **Service** contains one or several **Interface**s, which are defined or referenced within the service definition.
+The service definition may within its namespace also define **Type**s, constants and other definitions required to make use of the service.
+- A Service name is not in itself a Namespace, but its contents must be defined within *at least one* Namespace.
+The used Namespace is referenced or defined from within the Service definition.
+- (VSC) A Service must have its fundamental definition in **one** single .yaml formatted file, although this file might use references to other parts.
+In other words, all Interfaces that make up a service must be defined, or "included" from within this file.
+- (VSC) A single file contains a maximum of one Service.
+NOTE: In certain tool environments, it is of course possible to combine several files into one file before processing the input but that would be a tool-specific handling.

+TODO: (To be further determined - how complete is the Include/Reference concept now?)_

 ## Method
-- A method is a function with a (mandatory) name, plus a set of (optional) **input parameters**, **output parameters**, and **error conditions**.
+- A method is a single software operation (a.k.a. function) with a (mandatory) name, plus a set of (optional) **input parameters**, **output parameters**, and **error conditions**.
 - Like most other objects, a Method is always defined in the context of a Namespace, but this is often implicitly determined because the Method is defined within the context of an Interface/Service

-## Error
+## Errors
 - A VSC Error definition is an error condition that can appear while (attempting to) execute a given Method.
 - An error is defined by referencing one or more **Type**s that define the data that shall be communicated when an error occurs.
 Enumeration types are common, but it could be any defined type.
 - There can be more than one error type defined for a method.
-- It is not specified by VSC how errors are propagated to the caller of a function - that translation is target language/environment specific.
-- This transfer may be done as a return/output parameter in one programming language and translated to **Exception**-handling in another.
-Communication protocols may implement their own error-condition side-channels or other methods.
+- It is not specified by VSC how errors are propagated to the caller of a function - that translation is target environment specific.
+In other words it might be a return or output parameter in one programming language but using **Exception**-handling in another.
+Communication protocols might embed errors in a response message, or implement some other side-channel for error propagation, or other methods.

-## Target environment

-- Target Environment is a catch-all term to indicate the context and environment of those artifacts that are generated from source IDL.
-- For each type of output result from a generator or conversion tool, there will be environment-specific details to consider, and in the documentation we often refer to all of those as simply the "target environment".
-- The term thus signifies any and all things that are unique about that environment.

-For example:
-1. The chosen programming language in the case of code-generation tools.
-2. Any other details pertaining to other levels of software technology that is being targeted.
-(For example if HTTP is an applicable protocol to use then details of transport layer security (TLS) would apply, whereas for other protocols it might not).

-N.B.
-In the text, "target-environment dependent", may sometimes be shortened to simply target-dependent.
+TBD: Should error also be defined by its name (unique, at least within the namespace), or is it enough to reference its type.
+Is this error name reusable across methods, or is it enough that the datatype(s) are reused by methods?

-## Properties
+## Property

 - A **Property** is an observable data item.
 It belongs in a **Namespace**, has a canonical name in addition to possible **aliases** (i.e. alternative names), and a data type.
 - A Property is defined as a single item but the data type could be an arbitrary data type, including composite data types.